A circumcision can be done due to numerous reasons nowadays.

 How soon will my child recover?

-Your child should be able to go home the same day or the day after.
-The penis may look sore, swollen and bruised.
+Nowadays, your child should be able to go home the same day or the day after.
+It’s very likely that the penis may look sore, swollen and bruised.
+It is usual for children to return to school after 7 to 10 days.

 Speak to us today about how to get referred for this treatment.
 Meet with a consultant of your choice, with appointments usually available within 48 hours.